 A grand opening press release is a story sent to the media announcing the news of your upcoming opening day to generate media coverage and publicity.
 This helps get more people to attend your opening and expand your new business’ presence.
 To write a grand opening press release, identify your target audience, set up proper press release formatting, write your press release’s content, and then distribute it to media outlets and journalists.

 Grand Opening Press Release Template (Free Download)

-Like other types of press releases, the elements of a press release for a grand opening should follow a specific structure and format.
-Using the standard format increases your chances of earning media coverage for your event.
-To ensure proper formatting, download our free template and use it as a guide as you write your announcement.
+Like other types of press releases, the elements of a press release for a grand opening should follow a specific industry format—doing so increases your chances of earning media coverage for your event.
+To ensure that your press release follows proper formatting, download our free press release grand opening template below to use as a guide.

-Customize the template as you follow the steps below on how to write a press release for a new business:
+Follow along the steps below to learn how to write a press release for a new business, aka a grand opening press release.

 1. Identify Your Target Audience

-To get started, determine who you want to attend your grand opening and the types of customers you hope to attract afterward.
+To get started, determine who you want to attend your grand opening and the kind of customers you hope to attract afterward.
 When writing your press release, you’ll be writing to interest this target audience in particular.
 Once you have a clear target audience, list the details of your business that would be relevant to their interests and concerns.

-For example, if you were an organic restaurant wanting to build brand awareness among health-conscious customers, your menu offerings should probably have an interesting detail that would capture their attention.
+For example, if you owned an organic restaurant targeting health-conscious customers, the items on your menu would probably be an interesting detail that would capture their attention.
 On the other hand, a dentist opening a practice might include information about specialties, free screenings, and their previous experience.
 Details like these will guide the headlines, content, and quotes that will go in your press release story.

 Unsure how to define your audience?
-Learn how to use customer personas to help determine your grand opening’s target audience.
+Learn how to craft customer personas to help determine your grand opening’s target audience.

 2. Set Up Formatting